FukutoTojido/TryZCustomOverlay/README.md

 - Add your API key in config.json file.
 - Run gosumemory, wait for it to finish loading and create a localhost URL (e.g. https://127.0.0.1:24050).
 - Run OBS, add Browser Source, paste https://127.0.0.1:24050/TryZCustomOverlay into OBS and you're done!
+## Some extra features that no one asked in config.json
+- `leaderboardEnable`: Turn Leaderboard on or off pernamently
+- `leaderboardTab`: Turn on or off the function of Tab button to show or hide Leaderboard (The default value is 0 so you have to turn this on by hand :P )
 ## Changelog:
 > #### **1.0.0**
 > - Added API.
 Go to config.json to add the API key.